 In this scenario, the data is collected from M2M Gateways and Devices provided by the M2M Service

 Provider.
 The M2M System data that is collected from the M2M Devices and Gateways can be described as:

-• M2M System Behavior
+M2M System Behavior

-• Component Properties
+Component Properties

 M2M System Behavior: Data related to the operation of the M2M Applications within the M2M System.

 Types of data that is to be collected includes information related Messages transmittal and reception (e.g.

 bytes, response times, event time).

 Component Properties: Data related to the Service Provider supplied components as the component is in use by

 the M2M System (e.g. location, speed of the component, other anonymous data).